Curriculum > Co-Curricular Activities

 Club

-Chinese Club, English Society, Mathematics Club, Science Club, Computer Club, Commerce Club, Geography Club,
+Chinese Club, English Society, Mathematics Club, Science Club, Technology Club, Commerce Club, Geography Club, History Club, Art Club, Sports Club

 Chinese Language Education

-Budding Sentiment (literature collection magazine), Our Voice (students? publication), Little Authors (writing workshop), Drama Workshop*, Chinese Solo Verse Speaking Team*, Literature Workshop, Debate Team
+Budding Sentiment (literature collection magazine), Drama Workshop*, Chinese Solo Verse Speaking Team*, Debate Team, Our Voice (Language & Literature Magazine)

 English Language Education

-English Solo Verse Speaking Team*, Reading Club, Writing Club,
+English Solo Verse Speaking Team*, Writing Club, Debate Team

 Counseling & Guidance